Lamar Jackson Player Prop Bets for NFL Week 6 | Baltimore vs. Los Angeles 10/17/2021

 Matchup vs. Los Angeles

-- In two matchups against the Chargers, Jackson averaged 199 passing yards per game, 199.0 yards above his over/under for Sunday.
+- Jackson's 199 passing yards per game in two matchups against the Chargers are 32.5 less than yards than his over/under in Sunday's game.

-- Jackson threw at least one touchdown pass in both of those contests against the Chargers, and threw multiple TD passes against them one time.
+- Jackson threw a touchdown pass in both of those contests against the Chargers, and threw multiple TD passes against them one time.

-- The Chargers are allowing 226.6 passing yards per game this year, the NFL's seventh-ranked pass defense.
+- The 226.6 yards per game the Chargers are conceding through the air makes them the NFL's seventh-ranked pass defense.

-- With eight passing TDs allowed this season, the Chargers defense is ranked 14th in the NFL.
+- The Chargers have allowed eight touchdowns through the air (1.6 per game).
+They are 14th in the league in that category.

 Recent Performances

-- In last week's matchup with the Colts, Jackson completed 86.0% of his passes for 442 yards, while throwing four touchdowns.
+- Jackson put together a 442-yard performance against the Colts last week, completing 86.0% of his passes and throwing for four touchdowns.

-- He also ran the ball 14 times for 62 yards, averaging 4.4 yards per attempt on the ground.
+- He also added 62 yards on 14 carries, averaging 4.4 yards per attempt without a touchdown.

 Jackson's Baltimore Teammates